How Dementia Affects Men vs Women

 Pike’s new study is supported by a $250,000 Sex and Gender in Alzheimer’s (SAGA) research grant from the Alzheimer’s Association, the first-ever grants which aim to accelerate research on sex differences in Alzheimer’s disease.

 Another researcher at USC, Professor Terrence Town from the Keck School of Medicine, will study how sex differences in brain structure and hormonal changes during aging interact to affect the development of Alzheimer’s.
 He is also looking to see if estrogen treatment can help prevent these changes.

 SAGA is a core component of the Alzheimer’s Association Women’s Initiative.
 Maria Carrillo, Alzheimer’s Association chief science officer, said, “Research showed us how women experience heart disease differently from men.
 We need to look at Alzheimer’s in a similar way.
 If we can better understand the disease processes and progression in men and women, we have an opportunity to tailor how we approach detection, diagnosis, and therapeutic approaches based on sex.”
 According to the Alzheimer’s Association’s 2018 Facts and Figures report, almost two-thirds of Americans with Alzheimer’s disease are women.

 Perhaps because of the differences in the structure of the brains of men vs women, there are behavioral differences in those who suffer from Alzheimer’s disease, which affect the symptoms being experienced.

 SALMON Health and Retirement offers a range of services designed to meet the needs of people living with Alzheimer’s disease or dementia and provide support for the entire family at every stage.
-To learn more about our Tapestry Program for memory care available at SALMON Adult Day Health Centers, Whitney Place Assisted Living Residences, and Beaumont Rehabilitation and Skilled Nursing Centers call us at 800-446-8060.
+To learn more about our Tapestry Program for memory care available at Whitney Place Assisted Living Residences and Beaumont Rehabilitation and Skilled Nursing Centers contact us here for more information.